-- 2. Specify the changes that you want to make: - To add a folder, click Create Network Folder. - To edit a folder, select its radio button and click Edit. - 3.
-Make any of the following changes: Select a folder, change the share name, or change the read access or write access from All no password to admin.
+- 6. Specify the changes that you want to make: - To add a folder, click Create Network Folder. - To edit a folder, select its radio button, and then click Edit. - 7.
+You can use this screen to select a folder, to change the share name, or to change the read access or write access from All no password to admin.

 The user name (account name) for All - no password is guest.
-The password for admin is the same one that is used to log in to the WiFi DSL modem router.
+The password for admin is the same one that is used to log in to the modem router.
 By default, it is password.